paradime-io/social-media-data-modeling-challenge/README.md

 ***

 ## **🎯 Introduction and Objective**
-Goal of this analysis is to uncover insights around TikTok audio virality and performance, specifically during TikTok's early days thru the first year of COVID (2019 thru mid-2021).
+Goal of this analysis is to **uncover insights around TikTok audio virality and success**, specifically during TikTok's early days thru the first year of COVID (2019 thru mid-2021).
 Across the 30-months this analysis was performed on, we'll be able to find out things like:

 1. Typically, how long does a TikTok sound’s virality last?
 2. In that time frame, who was the King / Queen of TikTok audio by raw stats?